 The Leura Cascades walking track is an easy, picturesque walk that follows Leura Falls Creek through a rainforest landscape, with several small waterfalls and bridges along the way.

 The start of the walking track can be found at the southern end of the picnic area, near the artificial cave-like shelters and arch.

-You can either return via the same path, or you can go up the metal stairs from the lookout and turn this into an extended circuit walk.
+You can either return via the same path, or go up the metal stairs from the lookout and turn this into an extended circuit walk.